Advancing the Common Good

 Hopkins County 4-H, a program of Hopkins County Cooperative Extension, provides experiences where young people learn by doing.
 Kids complete hands-on projects in areas like health, science, agriculture and citizenship, in a positive environment where they receive guidance from adult mentors and are encouraged to take on proactive leadership roles.
 Based on their interests and guided by mentors, youth develop their own pathway in 4‑H.

-The Learning Center of Madisonville (TLC) seeks to build confiendce in students in Western Kentucky.
-They offer reading and math literacy programs to aid students who have Dyslexia or are otherwise struggling, as well as student who have Dysalculia with math literacy.
+The Learning Center of Madisonville (TLC) seeks to build confidence in students in Western Kentucky.
+They offer reading and math literacy programs to aid students who have Dyslexia or are otherwise struggling, as well as student who have Dyscalculia with math literacy.
 TLC also offers English Language Learning program, which helps both children and adults learn English.
 Students in this program are typically immigrants.

 The Muhlenberg County Opportunity Center is an organization that employs individuals with various disabilities.
 Clients work in production, thrift, and groceries.
 The center aims to rehabilitate individuals with disabilities and prepare them for jobs in competitive employment.
 The center also provides long-term employment through small parts assembly work for those unable to reach competitive employment.